WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 authentication message both to the blockchain account as well as to other messages sent by the same originator but with different addresses.

-The authentication mechanism is described in detail in 2.4.2.2 Management Messages (initial authentication message) and Joining and Leaving the Whiteflag Network (protocol for initial authentication).
+The authentication mechanism is described in detail in [Paragraph 2.4.2.2](#2422-management-messages) for initial authentication messages, and in [Paragraph 5.1](#51-joining-and-leaving-the-whiteflag-network) for the protocol for initial authentication.
 After initial authentication, the Whiteflag Protocol utilizes the authentication mechanism of the underlying blockchain.